 My Long COVID Treatment Strategy

-This is an overview of what I have done to treat my long COVID.
-My main symptom is fatigue.
+This is an overview of what I did to treat my long COVID.
+My main symptom was fatigue, but I consider myself recovered now.
 Read more

 Dr. Michael Brode at UT Health Austin has two videos that describe long COVID and how he treats it.
 I am basically follow this plan.